Harry45/BHM-nz/bhm/README.md

 - (Done) Redshift stacking.
 - (Done) Kernel density estimation.
 - Script to run the KiDS-1000 likelihood.
-- Script to plot the lensing kernel for different redshift distributions
+- Plot the lensing kernel for different redshift distributions.

-<br/>

 - Plot the different templates.
 - Plot the different filters.

+<br/>

 - Understand Boris' notebook.
-- Think about how to do tomography $n(z)$.
+- Think about how to do tomography $n_{i}(z)$.
 Do we have a good technique for this yet?

 ### Reference Papers (BHM)
 - [Benitez 2000](https://iopscience.iop.org/article/10.1086/308947)